Struma/Labelr/README.md

 How to install
 ------
+Install with Pip!

-1. download this directory `git pull https://github.com/Struma/Labelr.git` this directory
+1. download this directory `git clone https://github.com/Struma/Labelr.git ~/.labelr` this directory
 2.